MicrosoftDocs/Viva/Viva/goals/explorer.md

 :::image type="content" source="../media/goals/viva-goals-explorer-okrs.png" alt-text="Explorer Export CS OKRs":::

-## Rename a View
+## How to rename a view

 Users have the ability to rename a view once it has been saved.
 Select **Actions -> Rename View** to make edits to the Saved View Name.

 :::image type="content" source="../media/goals/viva-goals-rename-a-view.png" alt-text="Rename a view":::

-## Using an existing View to create a Similar View
+## How to use an existing view to create a similar view

 Viva Goals gives you the ability to edit a saved view and save it as a new view with changes.